-This is the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-There is a correlation between staying out of the emergency room and the quality of short-term care.
+This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+There is typically a correlation between keeping patients out of the emergency room and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

 In Continuing Care at Brooksby Village, 71.52% Percentage of Resident

 Measures the percent of short-term residents that saw functional improvements.